-Although it may seem like a lie, the easiest and most essential way to do so is to get a full night of healing sleep, at least 8 hours.
+Although it may seem like a lie, the easiest and most essential way to rejuvenate your skin is to get a full night of healing sleep.
+You should sleep for at least 8 hours.
 A good night of rest not only benefits the skin, but your physical and mental well-being as well.

-The best that part is you will see the benefits for you skin much quicker if you sleep well.
-In this article, we’re going to learn how rest helps you achieve a healthy glow and rejuvenate your skin while you sleep.
+The best that part is you’ll see the benefits for you skin much quicker if you sleep well.
+In this article, we’re going to learn how rest helps you achieve a healthy glow and rejuvenate your skin.

 Moisturize your skin before going to bed

 Your skin can dry out when you sleep, so as soon as you wash your face, apply plenty of moisturizing cream.
 This will retain all the essential oils in your skin, keeping your skin soft and moisturized.
 When you wake up in the morning, your skin will be radiant and glowing.

 One of the most definitive characteristics on your face are your lips.
 Dry and cracked lips look bad.
 The best option for sensitive lips is to rub a soft toothbrush over them every night.
 This will help get rid of dry and cracked lips, making them soft and adaptable.